joelguerrero/dae4cfd/README.md

 For the moment the tutorials are targeted to data obtained from DAKOTA-OpenFOAM studies, and we are working in data from DAKOTA-SU2 as well.
 We hope to come out with a single format for doing the data analytics independently of the tools used.

-The tools are bassed in Python 2.7, javascript, html5, pyqt5, and d3.js.

-Last update Aug1-2015.

-jg

 Tools that are already working but we are testing before releasing:
   Interactive scatter plot amd scatter plot matrix Pareto inspector